 Nerve impulses conduct in a wave-like manner down the axon, propagating electrical information quickly from one end of the neuron to the other.

-There are two types of Propagation
+There are two types of propagation:

-Continuous conduction: It occurs in unmyelinated fibres, and the impulse travels continuously over the axon.
+The impulse travels continuously over the axon.

-Saltatory conduction: Found in myelinated fibres.
 The impulse jumps from one node of Ranvier to another, which speeds up the transmission.

 Nerve signals move across a special link called the synapse, which allows nerves to communicate with each other.